Thai food has been called the eighth wonder of the world and with good reason.

 The food hall in these big shopping centres have a great selection of dishes.

-They use the ticket or credit card system which you need to pre-purchase form the kiosk before you order your food.
+They mostly use the ticket or credit card system which you need to pre-purchase from a kiosk before you order your food.

 If you budget 300 baht for two people then you should be able to get a main course, dessert and a drink each.